fidum/laravel-dashboard-chart-tile/README.md

 - `refreshIntervalInSeconds` use this to override the refresh rate of an individual tile (defaults to `300` seconds)

 ## Examples
 We have provided some example charts to help get you started [here](examples).
+These are configured to render `chart.js` charts only.

 If you would like to use them don't forget to register them in your `AppServiceProvider::boot` method: